 - Compartment constructed by molecular assembly

-- ✓ Information delivered to descendant
+- Information delivered to descendant

-- ✓ Catalyst for chemical transformation
+Catalyst for chemical transformation

 Figure 1.
 Artificial cell model.
-The replicating systems of compartment and the replicating system of information materials are combined.
-The reactions in the two replicating systems are accelerated by each proper catalysts.
+The replicating systems of the compartment and the information materials are combined.
+The reactions in the two replicating systems are accelerated by appropriate catalysts.